interactions-py/interactions.py/docs/src/Guides/03 Creating Commands.md

 - Send an appropriate error message to the user, if the error is meant to be shown to the user (IE cooldown or check errors).
 - Log the error and, if `send_command_tracebacks` is enabled in your Client (which it is by default), send the error as a response to the command.
+    - If `send_command_tracebacks` is disabled, no response is sent and the command would not respond.

 To override this for a single command, you can use the `@error` decorator every command has: